isaacwgarcia/app/README.md

 There are 3 versions of them.
 And here we are going to use Uniswap. v1 was created with the main objective of exchanging coins let's say I have USDC and I want to receive ETH, so I would go to a liquidity pool, to make the exchange.
 The caveat was that you always needed ETH as a collateral either to buy or sell.
 V2s allows us to trade coins without the need of ETH, I can go from USDC to DAI (instead of USDC-ETH > ETH-DAI) or from USDT to WBTC (This is a wrapped token, but we can explain this concept later.)
-Now at this point, I can either use the Liquidity to swap my coins or I can provide liquidity to receive a % from all the transactions made there.
+Now at this point, I can either use the Liquidity to swap my coins or I can provide liquidity to receive a % from all the transactions.
-V3s was created to be able to set a range for the capital that we provide to the pool.
+V3s was created to be able to set a range for our capital inthe pool.
 There is a very good explanation here: (https://medium.com/coinmonks/uniswap-v3-explained-57e0cdf86719).

 Let's dive into the solution I built...